 Lisa received her BS in Marketing and Finance from Boston College.
 She received her Real Estate Certificate from Boston University.

-Sally is a board member for the Private Career Colleges & Schools (PCCS), a former board member and now serves on several committees for the American Association of Cosmetology Schools (AACS), as well as a member of NASFAA & SASFAA.
+Sally is a senior member of the FAME management team and currently serves as Director of Compliance for FAME.
+She is a former board member for the Private Career Colleges & Schools (PCCS) and has served on several committees for the American Association of Cosmetology Schools (AACS), as well as a member of NASFAA & SASFAA.
 Her experience and regulatory knowledge make her uniquely qualified to bring you the latest regulatory information and training.

 Rodrick is recognized as a renowned leader in cutting-edge educational methods in Barber Education and Men’s grooming as a Subject Matter Expert in the field of Barber Styling Education, he raised the bar in personal appearance education.
 He has been an educator and consultant for publishers and manufactures as well as the exciting and eclectic advanced educational powerhouse Hair Lab Detroit and now Hair Lab Detroit Barber School.
 Rodrick has also been named a finalist in two of the most prestigious awards for the beauty industry, International AIPP award for his Men’s Collection in 2016, NAHA 2017 for Men’s Hair Stylist of the Year and International Visionary Award for Men’s Stylist of the Year 2017 and 2018.